SpenceKonde/megaTinyCore/megaavr/extras/Ref_Digital.md

 uint8_t analogPinToBitPosition(uint8_t pin);
 uint8_t analogPinToBitMask(uint8_t pin);
 ```
-These take a pin number (which can be represented as a uint8_t - though it is unfortunately common practice to use 16-bit signed integers to store pin numbers in Arduino-land).
+These take a pin number (we recommend representing pin numbers with a uint8_t, though it is unfortunately common practice to use 16-bit signed integers to store pin numbers in Arduino-land).
 If the pin passed is valid, these will return either the bit position (PIN_PA0 would return 0, PIN_PD4 will return 4 and so on), the bit mask (bit mask = 1 << (bit position), so PIN_PA0 would return 0x01, PIN_PD4 would return 0x10, etc) `*`, or the port number (PORTA = 0, PORTB = 1, etc).

-> Unlike more CISCy instructionsets, the instructions we have for shifts are only one bit in either direction.
-So if you want to do 1 << x where x is known at compile time, that's a 1 word 1 clock ldi because it'll be precalculated. if x is volatile or unknown at compile time it does the equivalent of while (x){ val << 1; x--}.
+> On CISC instructionsets, a right/left-shift-by-n instruction is common.
+We, obviously, have no such instructions; shifting a 1 byte value N bits in either direction  So if you want to do 1 << x where x is known at compile time, that's a 1 word 1 clock ldi, then a loop over the . if x is volatile or unknown at compile time it does the equivalent of while (x){ val << 1; x--}.
 That's like 4 or 5 clocks per bit shifted.
 It's just as shitty going the other direction, See, that's *WHY* we have a bitmask and a bitposition table. :-/

 In the event that the pin passed to it does NOT correspond to a valid pin, the following behavior should be expected: